 If your organization is based in a developing country, you may not be able to secure funding directly from some foreign donors.
-While providing funding for projects in developing countries, many donors will only fund projects led by nonprofits headquartered in the same country where the donor itself is located.
-Instead of receiving funds directly from the donor, local partners--the organizations located in the country where the project will take place--join the project as subcontractors (or "subs") to a lead organization based in the donor's country.
+Many donors, while supporting projects in developing countries, will only fund projects led by nonprofits headquartered in the same country where the donor itself is located.
+Local partners--that is, the organizations located in the country where the project will take place--must join the projects as subcontractors ("subs").

 For example, a U.S.-based foundation might be interested in funding projects in India.
-Rather than funding local organizations in India to conduct the work, the foundation will award grants to U.S.-based organizations with the expectation (or sometimes requirement) that the U.S. grantees will partner with local organizations to carry out the work.
+Instead of funding local organizations in India to conduct the work, the foundation will award grants to U.S.-based organizations with the expectation (and sometimes the requirement) that the U.S. grantees will partner with local organizations to carry out the work.

-For the U.S. foundations, funding organizations based in the U.S. makes for easier grantmaking.
-However, for organizations based in the country where the work will take place, it can be frustrating to be unable to apply for funding directly and forced to rely on foreign nongovernmental organizations (NGOs) for partnership opportunities.
+For the U.S. foundations, funding organizations based in the U.S. makes grantmaking easier.
+For organizations based in the country where the work will take place, it can be frustrating to have to rely on foreign nongovernmental organizations (NGOs) for partnership opportunities.

 The Importance of Identifying Partners Early

 If your organization is interested in tapping into the international donor community, you'll want to identify potential partner organizations early, well before you learn of a funding opportunity.
 To get a sense of the funding landscape in your country, you'll need to do some homework to find out which foreign governments fund projects in your country and how they fund them.
 Do they give money to local organizations, or do they limit funding to large international NGOs or nonprofits headquartered in their country?
 In addition, some donors don't fund NGOs at all, local or otherwise, choosing instead to give money at the country level (e.g. to the government of Tanzania), allowing the government to decide how to spend the money and who the project implementors will be.